JohanVanslembrouck/corolib/README.md

 While the remote object is processing the request and preparing the reply, the application can proceed with actions that do not rely on the result.

     This style can be further exploited by placing the first statement a bit higher in the code, above all statements that do not depend on the result, but at a place where all inputs are available.
 Several operations can be started one after the other and the results can then be processed afterwards.

+2. The first style is closer to the polling style used in CORBA AMI.

+	It was the intention to include a short description to CORBA (Common Object Request Broker Architecture) AMI (Asynchronous Method Invocation) in this file.
+However, because of the size of the explanation it has been placed in a separate file, CORBA-AMI.md.

-2. When learning coroutines, the first approach more clearly shows what is going on.
+2. When learning coroutines, the first approach shows more clearly what is going on.
 It shows the return type of the asynchronous operation, making it easier to find and examine the implementation.

 3. An explicit declaration makes it easier to await the result of several operations using wait_all or wait_any.